aybri/figura-nextbot/README.md

 ## Customization
 - The image can be easily swapped out as long as it has the same name ("texture.png")
 - Sounds can go in the "sounds" folder and are accessed via the action wheel (technically you can place them in the root folder as well).
+  - **WARNING:** Sounds must all mono and NOT stereo or they will be played for everyone all across the world!
+This will probably piss them off and lead to your avatar being blocked.
 - The size it renders can be modified via variables at line 9 (renderSizeX, renderSizeY).

 ## Copyright